In this guide, I want to introduce the Pomodoro Technique to you.

 These are widely available in department stores and online.

-But if you really want to use this app here are three of the best ones:
+But if you really want to use this app, here are some of the best ones:

 Again you have to be careful not to slip off the Pomodoro cycle and start crawling around on the internet.